XiaoyanChu/xiaoyanchu.github.io/_pages/about.md

-- This study investigates how individual and collaborative interactions with a humanized dual-LLM GenAI agent influence foreign language learning and critical thinking awareness.
-Using a quasi-experimental design with 89 university students, the study found no statistically significant differences across conditions.
-However, exploratory analyses suggested that collaborative interaction was associated with higher language proficiency, while individual interaction uniquely supported gains in critical thinking awareness.
-Epistemic network analysis further showed that collaborative settings fostered more balanced interaction patterns, whereas individual interaction emphasized cognitive monitoring and strategic learning.
+- This study explores individual and collaborative interactions with a humanized dual-LLM GenAI agent, designed to enhance social presence and cognitive support, in foreign language learning.
+Results from a quasi-experimental study suggest that collaborative interaction is associated with higher language proficiency, while individual interaction uniquely supports critical thinking awareness.
+Interaction analysis further reveals distinct cognitive patterns across learning configurations.
 </div>
 </div>